lj-watson/APS360_OpticalMusicRecognition/README.md

-# APS360 Project: Sheet Music Recognition
+# Sheet Music Recognition

 ## Description

-The goal of this project is to create a deep learning model capable of recognizing notes in printed format.
+This project uses multiple alogirthms and a deep learning model to transform digital printed sheet music into audio format.

+## Requirements

+All required libraries can be installed using pip: `pip install -r requirements.txt`